 Lymantria dispar, commonly known as the gypsy moth, is native to the forests of Europe and was first introduced into Massachusetts in the late 1800s.
 This invasive species has since spread as far west as Minnesota and as far south as North Carolina.
 The gypsy moth does not have many natural predators in the United States, contributing to this species’ ability to continue breeding and, ultimately, dominating where it inhabits.

-Gypsy moth caterpillars primarily feed on the leaves of deciduous broadleaf trees, and they have been known to completely defoliate entire trees.
-When springs are more wet and experience a large amount of rainfall leaving trees more resilient to destruction, gypsy moth populations are often kept under control due to a fungus called Entomophaga maimaiga.
+Gypsy moth caterpillars primarily feed on the leaves of deciduous broadleaf trees, and they have been known to completely defoliate groves of entire trees.
+When springs are more wet and experience a large amount of rainfall leaving trees hydrated and more resilient to destruction, gypsy moth populations are often kept under control due to a fungus called Entomophaga maimaiga which thrives in wet conditions.
 Known as the “caterpillar killer,” this fungus infects and kills gypsy moth larvae.
 However, when temperatures increase and precipitation regimes change over multiple years, leaving forests exposed to drought-like conditions, gypsy moth populations can also increase, and deciduous broadleaf trees can become more vulnerable to the damage of the larvae.
 For example, if springs are drier because of higher temperatures, the life cycle of Entomophaga maimaiga is impeded, allowing for higher populations of gypsy moths.
 With more gypsy moths, the defoliation damage to these drought-stricken trees is more severe, leaving them more susceptible to die after a serious defoliation event.

 The consequences of severe deciduous broadleaf defoliation are wide-ranging.
 When particularly large numbers of leaves are consumed, the ecohydrology—interactions between water and ecological systems—and local weather in the area may be affected by the loss of the canopy.
-With less canopy coverage over water sources, increased algae blooms—the rapid growth of algae—may occur due to exposure to more sunlight and increased water temperature.
-Algae blooms can negatively affect the whole aquatic ecosystem as other organisms in the water that need sunlight can’t get it due to the abundance of algae near the water’s surface.
-This can cause a decrease in food supply for aquatic animals and can create a domino effect within the aquatic food web.
+Less canopy coverage over water sources can lead to increased water temperatures which in turn encourage production of harmful algae blooms.
+This rapid growth of algae can lower the oxygen levels in the water creating domino effect within the aquatic food web.

 Defoliation also disrupts the important nutrient cycles within a forest.
 Typically, leaves from deciduous broadleaf trees drop after they have changed colors in the fall, and these fallen, dead leaves supply a source of carbon to the microbes in the soil.
 These microbes decompose dead matter, are important regulators in the carbon cycle, and are necessary in maintaining nutrient balance within the soil.
 When gypsy moths defoliate forests in the spring, soil microbes receive the dead leaves as caterpillar frass (excrement) then rather than as fallen leaves in the fall, which changes the timing of the carbon cycle.